Wannie18/alx-system_engineering-devops/README.md

-This project runs shell basic scripts
+Repo for shell basics and shell scripts